 Accreditation and Approvals

-Saba’s accreditation and approvals ensure that our students have:
+SUSOM’s accreditation and approvals help ensure that our MD program students have:

-• Access to take licensing exams, including the USMLE
+• Eligibility to take licensing exams, including the USMLE

-• Opportunity to participate in the National Residency Matching Program (NRMP) and apply for licensure to practice in the United States
+• The opportunity to participate in the National Residency Matching Program (NRMP) and apply for licensure to practice in the United States, Canada and other countries

-Saba University School of Medicine is one of the select accredited Caribbean medical schools approved to participate in the U.S. Federal Student Aid program.
+Saba University School of Medicine is one of the select accredited Caribbean medical schools approved to participate in U.S. Federal Student Aid programs.

 • Approved by the New York State Education Department: In addition to clerkship opportunities, New York approval provides access to residencies in the state.